ShawnDEvans/panalyzer/README.md

 # Panalyzer

 Let's analyze some password dumps!
-This is a password list character frequency analyzer that can output hashcat masks.
+This is a character frequency analyzer that outputs hashcat masks and intersting frequency statistics using a password list as input.
 I started this for kicks, and decided to share.
+It's not yet complete.
+Threading doesn't really work yet thanks to GIL, and the keyspace feature isn't functinal yet either.
+The keyspace will (eventually) be used to generate custom hashcat char sets (of which hashcat supports 4) based on frequency...but not quite there yet.

 ## Usage: